 Smart Meetings ‘Best of the Best’ Issue.
 Remember magazines?
 The holidays are a good time to relax and read.
 One solid bet for those who want ideas is the December issue of Smart Meetings magazine, which features their annual Best of the Best for 2019.
 It dives into the trends that shook 2019, experts speaking up about emerging opportunities, industry groups that are doing impactful charity work, and more.

 Confessions of an Event Planner.
 There’s an entire canon of books on event planning, many of which come well recommended.
 Read through lists of the best and you’ll frequently find Confessions of an Event Planner, by Judy Allen.
 Based on real events, Confessions is a series of fictionalized case studies that illustrate what can go wrong — sometimes horribly, hilariously wrong — on site and how to cope.
 As Allen explains, the book was born of a stream of reader questions on how to handle situations “no one had prepared them for.”

 Every planner knows TED as a staple in the search for great speakers.
 But TED Talks can be useful in many ways, helping planners draw inspiration, think in different ways, and become more effective.
 Here are some examples.

-Teams and Collaboration.
+On teams and collaboration.
 In "How to turn a group of strangers into a team," business professor Amy Edmondson studies “teaming,” in which professionals are grouped together quickly, and often temporarily, in order to accomplish something important.
 Event planners, who work with different speakers, organizers, departments, and audiences, should relate easily.
 Edmondson explains the ingredients of successful teamwork efforts, with concepts like “situational humility” and “psychological safety.”

-Glen Justice is a content strategist and the founder of Outside Voice, a custom content firm.
-He has been writing about advocacy in various forms for almost two decades.
+Glen Justice is a content strategist and contributor to the WSB blog.
+He is the founder of Outside Voice, a custom content firm, and has been writing about advocacy in various forms for almost two decades.